 The socioeconomic regional challenges of this HUBZone community, such as low wages, loss of its manufacturing base, and sluggish business growth, caused a spike in illegal drug consumption.
 This, in turn, created a spike in new birth drug addictions.
 In 2014, there were 1,018 babies born in East Tennessee addicted to drugs used by their mothers.

 TEVET is honored to contribute to the regional March of Dimes programs.
-We do this through participation on the local March of Dimes board and attending and sponsoring events.
-All contributions go directly to the treatment of innocent babies born with addictions.
+We do this through participation in the local March of Dimes board and attending and sponsoring events.
+All contributions go directly to education, research and the treatment of babies in our community.

 Holston Home for Children